Armine13/RoboticsProject/README.md

-# 3. Conclusion and Future Work
+## 3. Conclusion and Future Work

 In this report, we proposed two works, human activity recognition and wireless real-time rgbdslam.
 The prerequisites, installation, implementation and other technical details of the packages are explained in the report.
 The demos are shown with Youtube videos.
 Our idea was to merge our two works so that we could implement controlling map building with human gestures (hand gesture, for instance).
-We will do this in the future.
+That could be a potential continuation of this work.

-# 4. References
+## 4. References
 1. Package isr_activity_recognition by Mario Vieira: https://github.com/mario-vieira/isr_activity_recognition.git

   1a.
 Mario Vieira, Diego R. Faria, Urbano Nunes, Real-time Aplication for Monitoring Human Daily Activities and Risk Situations in Robot-assisted Living, 2015